YellowCrow101/CDDA-Mundane-Zombies/README.md

 TO INSTALL:
 Simply take the MUNDANE_ZOMBIES [NEW] folder, and drop it in your mods folder located at Cataclysm->Data->Mods.

 After dropping it in the mod folder, edit the name and remove "[NEW]" for the best possible results with the mod.

+In the creation of a new world, the mod will show up under "Blacklist".

+For the best results (but not strictly necessary), turn your world's monster evolution down to "0.00".

 Be aware that the old version either won't work at all on newer versions, or there will be errors with it.

 MAINTAINED BY: